nadeeshac32/EYEPAX/README.md

 - [x] Base Table View Controller and Base Collection View Controller supports,
   - API Pagination,
   - Search,
+  - Multiple list views & grid views in one screen,
+  - Can hanlde the UI when the table view is empty,
   - Static data loading,
-  - Multiple list views & grid views in one screen,
   - Section headers (Dynemic and custom).
-  - Can eliminate all the boilerplate code and you only have to customise your UITableViewCell/UICollectionViewCell which extends from BaseTVCell/BaseCVCell.
+  - Can eliminate all the boilerplate code and you only have to customise your rendering UITableViewCell/UICollectionViewCell (which extends from BaseTVCell/BaseCVCell) with the data Model (which extends from BaseModel).

 ## Reusable components
 - [x] Facebook SignIn - Social sign in capability with these protocols and there default implementations.
 Adopts to Base MVVM architecture.